 But one of the best things to do in Madrid during Pride is try authentic local Spanish food.
 Madrid is one of Spain’s most exciting cities for cuisine, and is chock full with incredible markets, tapas bars, wine bars and restaurants.
+Our friends from Devour Madrid Food Tours offer great tours and they know all the city’s foodie secrets.
 To make sure you get a true taste of the city, a food or tapas tour in Madrid is definitely the way to go.
 Here’s why!

 Our Top 10 Things to Do in Gay Friendly Barcelona